ept-team/equinor-ctf-2022/writeups/Pwn/heap/coldboots/README.md

   * Can overwrite a chunk pointer with a newly allocated, giving infinite allocations but causing orphaned chunks.
 * 2:  Edit
   * Checks to see if a pointer exists in the array.
 Prints error if it is 0
-  * Takes input into the memory address at the index if it exists. only 0x10 bytes with fgets, so no overflow possiible.
+  * Takes input into the memory address at the index if it exists. only 0x10 bytes with fgets, so no overflow possible.
 * 3: Delete
   * Checks for null, kinda redundant tbh
   * Frees the memory at the pointer if it is not null.